Figma-style sizing + CSS Grid

 Six sizing modes

-Pixels, Hug, Fill, Percentage, AspectRatio, and Raw (intrinsic text/image).
+Pixels, Hug, Fill, Percentage, AspectRatio, TextSize (intrinsic text bounds).
 Set per axis.
-Resolves the way you’d expect from any modern UI framework.

-The layout engine runs on Burst with persistent NativeArrays.
-Incremental rebuilds via LayoutIslands mean a leaf-node change doesn’t recompute the world.
+The core layout algorithm runs on Burst with persistent NativeArrays.
+Zero allocations during calculation.
+LayoutIslands mean a leaf change doesn’t recompute the world. (uGUI’s own RectTransform writes still allocate; that’s Unity’s code, not ours.)

 Drop-in components